-Unless an exemption applies under s86 of the Aboriginal Cultural Heritage Act 2003, development of a Cultural Heritage Management Plan (CHMP) must be prepared in accordance with the requirements of Part 7 of that Act.
-The gazetted Cultural Heritage Management Plan Guidelines may assist in the development of the CHMP.
+Unless an exemption applies under s86 of the Aboriginal Cultural Heritage Act 2003, the potential impacts on Indigenous cultural heritage values in the vicinity of the project must be managed under a cultural heritage management plan (CHMP) developed and approved under Part 7 of that Act.
+Development of the CHMP will follow the guidelines gazetted under section 85 of the Aboriginal Cultural Heritage Act 2003.
 DERM's EIS Coordinator must be made aware of the progress of the CHMP approval process and of any related issues that should be addressed in the EIS assessment report.